-The Wheeling Terminal Railway (WT) is a former 9½ mile railroad between Martins Ferry, Ohio and Wheeling.
-The tunnels, at 587 feet and 1,226 feet, were constructed between 1888 and 1891 and connected the Ohio River and the Wheeling Creek bridges.1 3 5 The Mt.
-Hood tunnels were partially rebuilt in 1904.4 In January 1921, the Pennsylvania Railroad (PRR) took over operations of the WT.5
+The Wheeling Terminal Railway (WT) is a former 9½ mile railroad between Martins Ferry, Ohio, and Wheeling.
+The tunnels, at 587 feet and 1,226 feet, were constructed between 1888 and 1891 and connected the Ohio River and the Wheeling Creek bridges.
+1 3 5 The Mt.
+Hood tunnels were partially rebuilt in 1904.
+4

-In 1938, the last passenger train crossed the Ohio River bridge and tunnels and was last used by a freight train in 1982.2
+In 1938, the last passenger train traveled over the WT, and it was last used by a freight train in 1982.
+1

 - Titchenal, Stephen.
 Wheeling & Lake Erie Railroad History.
 N.p.: n.p., 2014.
 Print.

 - “Wheeling Terminal Railway Bridge.”
 Ohio County Public Library.
 Web.
 04 Mar.
 2016.